Animals and Reiki, Why It Can Benefit

 Reiki can help animals in many ways, including:

 - Helping to relieve stress and anxiety.
-Ideal for visits to the vet or a horse who's unsure of farrier appointments.
+Ideal for your dog's visits to the vet.
+Or a horse who's unsure of farrier appointments.
 These are a couple of examples, but if your animal ever gets stressed or anxious, then do try Reiki!

 However, as with all complementary therapies you should consult your veterinary surgeon first before commencing Reiki.